elagralinska/APL/TUTORIAL/Tutorial.md

 ### 6. Final remarks
 - To save the state of APL application and get a URL, which will restore the APL session with that state, please use the button `"Bookmarking..."` at the bottom of the side panel.
 - The plots in APL are generated using the `plotly` package.
 To save a plot, use the camera icon in the modebar.

+- In case of questions, please do not hesitate to contact us: gralinska@molgen.mpg.de